gulam101/Web-Development-Course/README.md

 ### Difficulty: Easy
 ### Instructions
 - Build the Google.com homepage (the simple one with just a search box)
-- Using CSS and JavaScript is optinal
+- Using JavaScript is optinal
 - | Bonus | Get the search engine to search for results using PhP
 - Difficult Version (optional): Build the Google.com search results page